 D.1 General

 The purpose of this Annex is to describe the test point selection of NR and E-UTRA carriers for RX sensitivity testing within FR1.
-Considering the high number of EN-DC band combinations the procedure has been developed to carefully reduce the number of test points.
+Considering the high number of EN-DC band combinations, the procedure has been developed to carefully reduce the number of test points.
 Since the objective of TS 38.521-3 [4] specification is providing conformance testing requirement for NR in the case of EN-DC scenarios, the number of E-UTRA test points can be reduced.